Junior Hemingway: Early life

-College
+College career

 As a true freshman on the 2007 Michigan team, he appeared in 10 games, making his first start September 22 against Penn State.
 His first receptions came during an October 6 game against Eastern Michigan when he recorded 3 catches for 33 yards.
 He also recorded a reception in the January 1, 2008 Capital One Bowl against the Florida Gators.
 He was limited as a true sophomore by mononucleosis which caused him to miss the final eight games of the season for the 2008 team, but did make one start.
 He received a medical redshirt as a result of the illness.

 Hemingway posted his first 100-yard reception game, first two-touchdown performance and a career-high five-reception effort in the September 5 season opener for the 2009 team against Western Michigan, during his third career start.
 He missed the following week's rivalry game against Notre Dame due to an ankle sprain.
 In November, he played through back problems.
 As a redshirt sophomore, he totaled 16 receptions and 268 total yards from scrimmage as a receiver.
 He also served as a punt returner making 10 returns for 86 yards.

 As a fourth-year junior for the 2010 Wolverines, he posted three 100-yard games and another two-touchdown performance.
 He did this despite missing the first two games of the season due to a hamstring injury as well as the November 27 regular season finale against Ohio State due to an injury.
 On October 2, his then career-high 129-yard, three-reception effort included a 70-yard touchdown on the second play of the second half which gave the team a 28–21 lead.
 It also included a 42-yard reception with 21 seconds left to put the ball on the four-yard-line before the game winning score on the next play in the 42–35 contest against Indiana.
 Two weeks later, he broke his career highs for both yards and receptions in a nine-catch 134-yard effort against Iowa.
 On November 6, he recorded 104 yards and two touchdowns in a six-catch performance against Illinois.
 For the season he totaled 593 yards on 32 receptions.
 This ranked third on the team behind Roy Roundtree and Darryl Stonum.
 However, he led the Big Ten Conference in yards/reception with an 18.5 average.
 This ranked him 15th in the nation.